littlephone/FocusSight/README.md

-The master branch is the stable edition of what we are working on.
-If you need to check out what we are working on, you should switch to beta instead.
+The master branch is relatively stable.
+All the items should be bug freed and able to function If you need to check out what we are working on, you should switch to beta instead.